21 Traditional Cantonese Meals: The Best List

 Traditional Cantonese Meals-Ling-Cantonese Roast Duck

-Chinese roast duck, often known as Cantonese roast duck, is a form of Siu mei.
-These are marinated meats that are roasted over an open flame or on a rotisserie spit.
+Cantonese roast duck is a form of Siu mei.
+Although similar in appearance, Cantonese Roast Duck and Peking Duck are not the same thing.
+These marinated meats are roasted over an open flame or on a rotisserie spit.
 They have a strong BBQ flavor and are coated with specially made-sauces.
 Siu mei is a traditional dish in Hong Kong.
-Sui mei is expected to be eaten every four days by the average resident.
+The average resident is expected to eat it every four days.

 CantoneseRomanizationEnglish Translation